-In case $OO$ or $OX$ is observed, the swarm has identified a final word that matches the currently-selected resource, although in the $OX$ case the second-last word was associated with the non-selected resource.
-The $XO$ case represents a missed opportunity of matching, as a matching word was still existing in the vocabulary and could have been chosen.
-The $XX$ case instead suggests that the association of words to resource does not reflect the current state of the resource selection.
-Both middle cases ($OX$ and $XO$) indicate a complete vocabulary up until convergence on one word.
+In case $\OO$ or $\OX$ is observed, the swarm has identified a final word that matches the currently-selected source, although in the $\OX$ case the second-last word was associated with the non-selected source.
+The $\XO$ case represents a missed opportunity of matching, as a matching word was still existing in the vocabulary and could have been chosen.
+The $\XX$ case instead suggests that the association of words to source does not reflect the current state of the source selection.
+Both middle cases ($\OX$ and $\XO$) indicate a complete vocabulary up until convergence on one word.

-The histograms of the vocabulary's end state shown in Figure~\ref{fig:cv} highlight the impact of the spatial link between resources and the creation of their associated words over the provenance of the final two words.
-When playing the \textbf{classic game} (top row of Figure~\ref{fig:cv}), the swarm shows no tendency to favor a specific provenance for the final two words.
-This results in a histogram displaying characteristics of a uniform distribution.
-On the other hand, when playing the \textbf{spatial game}, the swarm favors matching words, both in the case of the last and second to last word.
-In particular, the OO end state is strongly favored for both cross-inhibition value, and the XX end state is especially disfavored in the slower dynamic of weak cross-inhibition.

-The notion of provenance of a word in Figure~\ref{fig:cv} loses its relevance as a swarm's distribution grows closer to a 50/50 split.
-In those cases, the swarm does not clearly favor the exploitation of one resource, to the point of possibly changing its selected resource overtime.
-Such distributions are presents in this study for weak cross-inhibition ($pCI=0.1$) (as seen in previous section in Figure~\ref{fig:nss_end}), or even for strong cross-inhibition when high values of $P_s$ assures a quick convergence of the vocabulary.

-The influence of the variations in distribution of the swarm over the provenance of the last two words of its vocabulary is displayed in Figure~\ref{fig:cvSpread}.
-Different variations have little to no impact when the swarm is playing the \textbf{classic game} (top row).
-The results with the other values of $P_s$ reinforce this points (c.f.
-Figure~**?** in supplementary material).
-On the other hand, in the \textbf{spatial game} case, the more the swarm converge over one resource, the more likely the last two words will be matching this selected resource.
-If we focus on the $OX$ and $XO$ cases, representing vocabulary completion, we see that given a slow enough physical dynamic (in the case of weak cross inhibition), the spatial game retains for longer a complete vocabulary than the classic game, especially when the swarm is close to a split state.

-Interestingly, when the swarm mostly converges (the 0\%-10\% bar), resulting in matching distribution for both weak and strong cross-inhibition, the spread of provenance of words are dissimilar.
-A weaker cross-inhibition results in a slower spatial dynamic and in more matching end words.
-This can be explain by the earlier exchange of words between sub population in the case of $P_\sigma=0.7$, discussed in next section.

-There are two way for the swarm to reach convergence on a final word.
-Either the swarm converges as a whole, homogeneously, on this final word; or each sub-population first converge toward a word, followed by a competition between these two words resulting in the final word.